pip-services/pip-services-docs/content/en/conceptual/microservice_structure/_index.md

 weight: 20
 ---

 In essence, microservices are an architectural style that structures a system as a set of relatively small services.
 Each of these services has its own independent life cycle, and communication between them is usually built upon light-weight communication protocols.
-However, there don’t exist any standards regarding the structure of the microservices themselves.
+However, there don't exist any standards regarding the structure of the microservices themselves.
 Each company, team, and/or developer is free to choose a design that fits their own unique requirements.

 Although there is a large variety of design possibilities, practice shows that building microservices out of loosely-coupled components is the preferred way of getting things done.
 For example, the popular SpringBoot framework uses this very same approach.
-The Pip.Services toolkit doesn’t impose any restrictions on developers when it comes to structuring a microservice - each developer is free to choose their own path.
+The Pip.Services toolkit doesn't impose any restrictions on developers when it comes to structuring a microservice - each developer is free to choose their own path.
 However, it is worth noting that this componentized design is strongly supported in the Pip.Services toolkit.
 This approach empowers us to:

 - Simplify the development and testing of individual components.
 Each component can be isolated from the rest of the code, and its dependencies can be substituted for simple mocks during testing.

 - Configure microservices for various platforms without diving into the code itself.
-We can swap out infrastructure-related services, communication protocols, or databases just by changing the microservice’s composition and/or configuration.
+We can swap out infrastructure-related services, communication protocols, or databases just by changing the microservice's composition and/or configuration.

 - Enhance support and speed up the process of introducing innovations.
-The majority of the components don’t require modification when new technologies are added, as they remain untouched by these changes.
+The majority of the components don't require modification when new technologies are added, as they remain untouched by these changes.
 Only components that directly use these new technologies are modified and/or added.

 The typical structure of a microservice and its independent components is shown in the diagram below: